Carry Trade Strategy — What Is It? (Backtest)

 Mean-reversion strategies are not normally distributed: they have thin right tails and fat left tails.

-Carry trade strategy video
+Carry trade strategy FAQ

 We end the article with a compilation of some FAQs for the carry trade strategy: